 RS is a Republican research firm with three arms.
 Published research, public tools and models, and direct strategy work with campaigns.
 The methodology below runs through all three.
-Read where the cycle sits today.
-Name where it is heading.
-Reverse-test against history.
-File the call on the record.
 RS publishes under the firm name, not an analyst byline.
 This page is the credential.

-Reading where the electorate sits this week is the floor.
-Any firm with a polling subscription gets there.
-The read that decides cycles, and the read most firms skip, is where the electorate is heading.
+Anyone with a polling subscription can read this week's snapshot.
+The read that decides cycles is where the electorate is heading next.
 Which coalitions are quietly drifting.
 Which message frames are gaining structural advantage.
 Which districts come into play when the cycle hits them.
 RS is built around that question.

 The work shows up in three places on this site.
-Published research files under the firm byline, dated and reverse-tested before publication.
-Public models tier every U.S. House and Senate seat, rank where the next campaign dollar generates the most marginal margin across the 2026 map, read sixty to ninety days forward against polling drift, and track the frame-elasticity deltas underneath the top-line.
+Published research files under the firm byline.
+Public models tier every U.S. House and Senate seat, rank where the next campaign dollar generates the most additional margin across the 2026 map, read sixty to ninety days forward against polling drift, and track the structural movement underneath the top-line.
 Direct campaign work applies the same methodology to one specific race, brief- or full-report tier, 72 hours from kickoff.

 Win now is the immediate call.
 Position for the cycle after this one is the structural call.
 Strong campaigns do both at once.
 They move the consensus instead of chasing it.
 They allocate dollars where the next dollar generates measurable additional margin this cycle, and they invest in the message frames that own the cycle after.
 That is the firm's organizing principle.
 The arms below are how it gets applied.

-The research arm files monthly.
-Each note is a dated piece on a coalition shift, a modeling technique, a prediction, or a positioning frame for the cycle ahead.
-Every piece carries a date stamp and the firm byline.
-Every piece closes forward, on what a 2026 or 2028 campaign should do about the finding.
+Research files under the firm name.
+Each note works one of four things: a coalition shift, what the models are seeing, one prediction, or one positioning frame for the cycle ahead.
+Every piece closes on the forward call · what a 2026 or 2028 campaign should do about the finding.

-Different cuts of the same underlying read.
 The factor categories and the resulting scores live on each tool's own page.
 The weighting choices, the segment definitions, and the math that turns inputs into a single number stay private.
-Enough to verify what RS is doing.
-Not enough to copy it.

-Published: Race Ratings · Superseat Map · Generic Ballot · Sentiment Gauge · NE 2026 Targeting
+Published: Race Ratings · Generic Ballot · NE 2026 Targeting

 The consulting arm applies the same methodology to one specific race.
 Three engagement shapes.